patternknife/url-knife/README.md

 ## Overview

-**Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals on xml(or html), or just plain texts which is, as you are aware, divided into three areas - elements, comments and texts.
+**Strict-parser** is an open source JavaScript library in order to parse certain patterns such as urls, emails or decimals from xml(or html), or just plain texts which is, as you are aware, divided into three areas - elements, comments and texts.
 You can obtain strings with certain patterns and find out where they are.